Max Shachtman: Death and legacy

 Max Shachtman died in Floral Park on November 4, 1972, from coronary failure.
 He was 68 years old at the time of his death.

 Individuals influenced by Shachtman's organisations have shared his opposition to Stalinism.
 A number of political organizations have emerged from the Trotskyist movement which have considered themselves to be Marxist.
 This broad tendency is described as "Left Shachtmanism," but does not include followers of Tony Cliff, such as the International Socialist Tendency, as Cliff himself was greatly critical of Shachtman's entire political life and theoretical work.

 Glotzer argues that Shachtman's theory of bureaucratic collectivism has also informed unorthodox approaches within Marxism towards the class nature of the Eastern Bloc.

+Yetta Barsh Shachtman

+Yetta Barsh Shachtman (1915–1996) was married to Max Shachtman and also held Marxist views.
+Barsh attended Tuley High School in Chicago, where she and her future husband Nathan Gould were chosen to give the commencement address for the class of 1932.
+They delivered "a fiery attack on the capitalist system replete with quotes from Big Bill Haywood and Eugene Debs".

+Barsh was first married to Nathan "Natie" Gould, her high school boyfriend, who was also a Trotskyist activist.
+Her friends in high school also included the future novelist Isaac Rosenfeld, who shared her interest in radical politics.
+After obtaining a divorce from Gould, she married Shachtman in 1954.

+Barsh worked as the secretary of Albert Shanker, the president of the United Federation of Teachers.
+The money she earned from this job allowed Shachtman to focus on his political work.
+While working for Shanker, Barsh was responsible for the hiring of Sandra Feldman and Eugenia Kemble.

+She appears in the letters of classmate Saul Bellow who also attended Tuley High School.
+She graduated in 1932.
+Bellow delivered a eulogy at her funeral, crediting her with introducing him to politics and Marxism, and describing her as "one of those persons who draw you into their lives and also install themselves in yours".